The Lloyd House Wednesday Night Salon WEEKLY

 The second amendment (Issue 2) is to move the location of the casino in Columbus.
 When the casino issue passed in November, it specified the locations of the casinos.
 The people in Columbus did not like the location (in the "Arena District") and want to see the casino at a former GM/ Delphi plant site instead.
 This amendment allows the casino to be built in the area preferred by Columbus residents.
 The argument against is that it clutters the Constitution.

 Speaking of Brunner, there has been a big hullabaloo over a directive Brunner gave to Boards of Elections as Secretary of State.
 The directive includes a form for people who are switching parties in the primary to state they believe in the principles of the party.
 People pulling a ballot for parties which were did not have primaries in 2008 (Libertarian, Green, Socialist, or Constitution) do not need to sign a statement.
 Brunner has been attacked by Republicans and Fisher for instituting a "loyalty oath".
 However, Ohio law has always said that people who switch parties had to attest that they believe in the principles of the party to which they are changing.
-Brunner's directive standardi
+Brunner's directive standardizes the process.

 On Monday, there will be a protest at John Boehner's office.
-Information for that
+Information for that action is below:

 DISTRICT 8